 - Composing a written paper based on research and argument

 - Developing and extending your original creative practice and adding to your portfolio of original sound work

-- Aquiring the study/research skills necessary for this stage of the course
+- Acquiring the study and research skills necessary for this stage of the course

-The emphasis at Year Three will be on the following:
+The emphasis in Year 3 will be on the following:

 - Demonstrating a critical awareness of the aesthetic, historical and contemporary context of sound in the arts and media and an extended critical awareness of how your own work is related to that and to the wider area of the communications media